Image of picture line

 A screening method in principle classifies a sample as compliant or suspected to be non-compliant.
 For this, the calculated BEQ level is compared to the cut-off value.
 Samples below the cut-off value are declared compliant, samples equal or above the cut-off value as suspected to be non-compliant, requiring analysis by a confirmatory method.
 The set limits are applicable for both kind of methods.
 Confirmatory methods should be applied in case of results exceeding the standards set in GMP+ TS1.5 Specific feed safety limits.

-individual limits for dioxins or PCB’s are set the laboratory has to provide evidence for the different sets of performance criteria.
+Individual limits for dioxins or PCB’s are set the laboratory has to provide evidence for the different sets of performance criteria.

 The laboratory will include lower bound TEQ-values as well as upper bound TEQ-values.
 A sample exceeding the legal limits is considered confirmed when the difference between the lower bound and upper bound TEQ-value is <20%.